Serving the Yardley/Langhorne Communities

 Growth & Development for Ages 1 - 12 months

-Families love our brand new, spacious infant room!
+Families love our spacious, bright and nicely decorated infant room!

 Our Infant Room is beautifully decorated and provides care for babies, ages 6 weeks to 12 months.

 Each baby is given a crib which meets the new federal safety standards.
 Parents have a place to easily store their baby’s car seat, and a personal locker is provided for extra clothing, baby food, diapers and wipes.

 The large play area in the carpeted section is the highlight, where babies socialize with one another, or just relax in the cozy corner.

 We are glad to accommodate cloth diapers if that is your preference.